 You may find it helps to have someone you trust with you at appointments.
 They can listen and help you cope with what is happening.
 It may also help to talk to others in a similar situation.

-OUTpatients (page 122) runs a peer support group for LGBTQ+ people affected by cancer.
+Live Through This (see page 122) runs a peer support group for LGBTQ+ people affected by cancer.
 This can be a good way to meet and share with others, hear how others have coped, and talk about what you are going through.